Productivity & Workflow

 How to Remove Duplicate Lines from Large Text Files: Complete Guide

-• Merging multiple files: Combining data sources without deduplication
+• Merging files: Combining data from multiple sources without checking for overlap

-• Web scraping: Scrapers often collect the same data from different pages
+• Web scraping: Scrapers often grab the same content from different pages

-For files under 10MB, use our Remove Duplicate Lines tool:
+For files under 10MB, try our Remove Duplicate Lines tool:

 3. Click "Remove Duplicates"